kgraefe/pidgin-save-conv-order/README.md

 ## Installation on Windows

-For the binary version, extract all the contents of the ZIP file either to the installation directory of Pidgin (typically `C:\Program Files\Pidgin`) or to your .purple user directory (typically `%APPDATA%\Roaming\.purple`).
+For the binary version, extract all the contents of `pidgin-save-conv-order` in the ZIP file either to the installation directory of Pidgin (typically `C:\Program Files\Pidgin`) or to your .purple user directory (typically `%APPDATA%\Roaming\.purple`).

 See below for how to compile the source code version into a binary ZIP file.